intellivoid/Socialvoid-Standard-Documentation/Specifications/PasswordSpecification.md

 ## Specification

- - A password must be 12 characters long or longer.
+ - A password must be at least 12 characters.
- - A password cannot longer than 128 characters
+ - A password cannot be longer than 128 characters.
- - Must contains a minimum of 1 non-alphanumeric character
+ - Must contain a minimum of 1 non-alphanumeric character.
- - Must contain a minimum of one uppercase character
+ - Must contain a minimum of one uppercase character.
  - Must contain a minimum of two numbers.